Yoon Seok-youl's Five-Year Sentence: How an Attempted Martial Law Tore Apart South Korean Democracy

 Trial Labyrinth: From Five-Year Imprisonment to Death Penalty Request

-The ruling by the Seoul Central District Court in January addressed relatively "minor" charges: obstruction of arrest, forgery of official documents, and violation of cabinet meeting procedures.
+The Seoul Central District Court's ruling in January addressed relatively minor charges: obstruction of arrest, forgery of official documents, and violation of cabinet meeting procedures.
 The prosecution had initially sought a ten-year sentence, but the court ultimately sentenced him to five years.
-Yoon Suk-yeol's defense team immediately announced plans to appeal, calling the verdict "politicized" and "an oversimplification of the boundary between the exercise of presidential constitutional powers and criminal liability."
+Yoon Suk-yeol's defense team immediately announced their intention to appeal, claiming the ruling was politicized and oversimplified the boundary between the exercise of presidential constitutional powers and criminal liability.

 However, this is just the tip of the iceberg.However, this is just the tip of the iceberg.

-The most serious charge against Yoon Suk-yeol is "rebellion" — the prosecution believes that his imposition of martial law was essentially an act of rebellion.
-During the closing arguments in the year-month, after hours of marathon hearings, the independent prosecutor team formally requested the court to sentence Yoon Suk-yeol to death.
-According to South Korean law, rebellion is one of the few crimes that still carries the death penalty.
+The most serious charge against Yoon Suk-yeol is rebellion—the prosecution contends that his imposition of martial law constituted, in essence, an act of insurrection.
+In the closing arguments of January 2026, after a 17-hour marathon hearing, the independent prosecution team formally requested the court sentence Yoon Suk-yeol to death.
+Under South Korean law, rebellion is one of the few crimes for which the death penalty remains applicable.

 The legal reality is more complex than it appears on the surface.
 Since 1997, South Korea has effectively suspended the implementation of the death penalty, and courts rarely impose death sentences.
 Park Sung-bae, a lawyer specializing in criminal law, believes that the court is highly unlikely to sentence Yoon Seok-youl to death; a more probable outcome would be life imprisonment or a fixed-term imprisonment of over 15 years.
 The court will take into account that Yoon Seok-youl's martial law decree did not result in any casualties and was of very short duration, despite his own lack of sincere remorse.